TimQiu20/FoodTruck-App/README.md

   c.
 DB_USER =root
   d.
 DB_PASSWORD =’’
   e.
 DB_NAME =cs4400spring2020
-4. Direct to FoodTruckApp root folder in terminal in the following sequence
+4. Direct to FoodTruckApp root folder
-  a.
-Phase4
-  b.
-FoodTruckApp
 5. Run ‘npm install’
 6. Run ‘npm dev run’ to get the website address
 7. Open the URL (Default to be Localhost: 3000) it directs in a new window to load